 High-level conference at the European Parliament celebrates milestones of the UN CRC but highlights implementation challenges, especially for children in care and unaccompanied migrant children.

-Last Wednesday 20 November, the European Parliament hosted a high level event to celebrate the 30th anniversary of the UN Convention on the Rights of the Child.
+Last Wednesday 20 November, the European Parliament hosted a high level event to celebrate the 30th anniversary of the UN Convention on the Rights of the Child (UN CRC).
 Since its adoption in 1989, the UN CRC has been ratified by 194 countries setting rights to protect children from abuse, neglect, exploitation and cruelty.
 Thirty years on, there is progress in many articles of the CRC, but challenges remain with high levels of child poverty and the protection of migrant children.

 “One out of four children in Europe still lives in poverty,” David Maria Sassoli, President of the European Parliament reminded participants.
 Breaking the cycle of disadvantage for children in poverty requires a bigger commitment from EU Member States to implement structural reforms tackling not just economic poverty, but also adequate access to housing, education and quality services.
 Most vulnerable are children in precarious family situations or at risk of entering the child protection system.